 What we’re doing to keep you safe

-Everyone entering the building will have their temperature screen upon arrival.
+Everyone entering the building will have their temperature taken upon arrival.
 Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case or hot spot within the past 14 days.